 You can take your medications (over the counter or prescription) and start a gluten-free diet after the testing, but for the period before and during testing, stay off the gluten-free diet.

-If you are already on a gluten-free diet, go off of the diet for a minimum of 14 days before your appointment or test date.
-That will help unmask your symptoms so you get a better (but probably not the most accurate) result.
+If you are already on a gluten-free diet, consider going off of the diet for a minimum of 14 days before your appointment or test date.
+That will help unmask your symptoms so you get a better result but it probably won't be the most accurate result.

-While it is true that there is nothing worse than sitting in front of a doctor and have him tell you there is nothing wrong with you, it is futile trying to convince him you have some of the worse symptoms on any symptom list when you "look great!"
+While it is true that there is nothing worse than sitting in front of a doctor and have him tell you there is nothing wrong with you, it is hard to try to convince him that you have some of the worse symptoms on the symptom list when you "look great!"

-So pull up a chair and let's see if some of the information in this hub might be helpful to you.
+So pull up a chair and let's see if some of the information in this article might be helpful to you.

 All gluten sensitivity is NOT Celiac Disease